What is Node in Networking: Are Nodes really Important?

 • Control traffic and reduce congestion: A node in networking can control traffic and reduce congestion to make sure that network resources are utilized effectively.

-How to identify Nodes in Network?
+How to Identify Nodes in a Network?

 It is a little bit difficult to Identify nodes in networking.
 However, knowing how to do it can help you understand how your whole network is working and manage it more efficiently.

-• Check IP address: Every device on the network comes with an unique IP address and this address can not be replicated.
+• Check IP address: Every device on the network comes with a unique IP address and this address can not be replicated.
 So, you can easily identify all the nodes by using this unique IP address.

 • Check MAC address: Network interface cards are given specific hardware addresses called MAC addresses.
 They can be utilized to locate devices on a fundamental network level.